Quick Answer

 One-Breath Recap

-Regular way is T+1, cash is same-day, and a late offering priced after the close is T+2.
-Under T+1 the ex-date and record date fall on the same day, so buy before the ex-date to collect the dividend.
-Know good delivery, the DVP and RVP simultaneous exchange, which system reports which security, and that a fail keeps the trade binding, and this unit answers itself.
+Regular way is trade date plus one business day, cash is same-day, and a late offering priced after the close is trade date plus two.
+Under the one-day cycle the ex-date and record date fall on the same day, so buy before the ex-date to collect the dividend.
+Know good delivery, the delivery-versus-payment and receive-versus-payment simultaneous exchange, which system reports which security, and that a fail keeps the trade binding, and this unit answers itself.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Settlement and Delivery unit for the complete lesson.
+Read the full Settlement and Delivery unit.